Learn more about Homebase

 Our goal is to provide a spiritually and socially stimulating on-campus environment at rates competitive with what the average community college student may pay for rent and living expenses on their own.

-There is a $40 application fee for the Homebase program.
+There is a $200 enrollment fee for the Homebase program.

 - Residence hall rent (double occupancy).